 Pharmacogenetic testing (PGx) is a way to help clinicians understand how your genes may affect your body’s response to certain medications.
-This information, along with your medical history and current health information, can help your clinician make treatment decisions for more than 260 medications.
+This information, along with your medical history and current health information, can help your clinician make treatment decisions.

 If you or your loved one is looking for help with substance abuse, start by talking to your clinician.
 Ask about any tests or treatments that can help you.